grqz/yt-dlp-apple-webkit-jsi/README.md

-A yt-dlp-plugin that uses Apple WebKit to solve Youtube N/Sig, should work on most modern apple devices.
+A pure Python yt-dlp-plugin that uses Apple WebKit to solve Youtube N/Sig, should work on most modern apple devices.

 # Installing